anonymousbitcoin/DOCS/proposal_voting.md

 > ![wallet_ss1](https://assets.anonfork.io/gov_images/wallet_ss4_pasteGobject.png "Proposal appears on the wallet")

 Now that you've copied and pasted the TX HASH, you can then edit the parameters of your vote.
-The three dropdowns to the right of the text input section partain to the following information:
+The three dropdowns to the right of the text input section pertain to the following information:

 - Object Funding - Select `funding` to vote for funding.
 The other options `delete` and `valid` are used by sentinel and should not be selected.
 - Vote Option - The options for voting are `YES`, `NO` or `ABSTAIN`.
-- Masternode to vote from - Dropdown list of your masternodes to chose from.
+- Masternode to vote from - Dropdown list of your masternodes to choose from.

 The Vote Buttons do the following: